geek-cookbook/geek-cookbook/manuscript/kubernetes/deployment/flux/install.md

 ### Create GitHub Token

-Create a GitHub [personal access token](https://github.com/settings/tokens) that can create repositories by checking all permissions under repo. (*we'll use the token in the bootstrapping step below*)
+Create a GitHub [personal access token](https://github.com/settings/tokens) that can create repositories by checking all permissions under repo, as well as all options under `admin:public_key `. (*we'll use the token in the bootstrapping step below*)

 ### Create GitHub Repo